AndreVicencio/hammerspoon_cmd_as_ctrl_combine_modifier/README.md

 ## Why Hammerspoon?
 You can perform the same solution with a Key Binding application like Karabiner, and I have and it might even be a more robust solution, but unfortunately I can't get Karabiner to work on my corporate MacOS because Karabiner requires driver installations which is beyond my privelages.

+## Installation
+1. Install hammerscript
+2. Run Hammerspoon and give it requestted permissions
+3. Right click the Hammerspoon icon > Open Config
+4. Copy init.lua to the config
+5. Reload script to apply